krishpranav/krishpranav/README.md

 ## My Channel:
-- I will put some videos about golang, creating ios applications using swift over on my, etc.. [youtube channel](https://www.youtube.com/channel/UCW5diH8AVgy-b8BsDrDqNNw).
+- I will put some videos about golang, creating ios applications using swift, etc... over on my [youtube channel](https://www.youtube.com/channel/UCW5diH8AVgy-b8BsDrDqNNw).
 If you like my channel subscribe it :)